How to Start an LLC in Indiana? (Step by Step Guide)

 A woman inside an office talking to someone about creating an llc in indiana

-Indiana registered agents can also be any business with a physical street address in Indiana - so long as that business agrees to accept documents on your behalf.
+Any business with a physical Indiana address can serve as your registered agent, as long as they agree to accept documents on your behalf.

 You can also hire your own registered agent who is willing to accept legal papers on behalf of your LLC and have them sent over to you.